wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 2.1.1 =
+* Added ability to permanently block IP's
+* Added ability to manually block IP's
+* Made Wordfence more memory efficient, particularly the forking process.
+* Fixed issue that caused WF to not work on databases with blank passwords.
+* Wordfence now stops execution of a DB connection error is encountered.
+* Clear cron jobs if Wordfence is uninstalled.
+* Enabled hourly cron for Wordfence security network.
+* Wordfence now works if your server doesn't have openssl installed
+* Wordfence now works even if you don't have CURL
+* Fixed visitor logging so it works with HTTPS websites.
+* Alert emails now contain filenames in each alert description.
+* Users with weak passwords alerts now contain the username in the email.
+* Upgraded API to 1.7.
+* Fixed issue that caused DISALLOW_FILE_MODS to make WF menu disappear.
+* Modified wfDB to deal with very large queries without exceeding max_allowed_packet
+* Fixed issue that broke ability to see file changes and repair files.

 = 2.1.0 =
 * Fixed scans hanging on Dreamhost and other hosts.
 * Made Wordfence more memory efficient.